Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Guo Jia's regular air attack has a faster-than-average falling speed.
 Knowing this might come in handy if you ever need to fall down quickly during a level.

+## Gyuki

+- Power / Expertise + Aptitude

+### Good angled glitch

+He can bypass up to medium-thick walls with his sprint attack or C6.
+For thin walls C5 and S6 will also do.

+He can be used to activate angled glitch since he has a Samurai-style Musou.

+### Conditionally great attacking through walls

+His air special projectile travels through walls and hits enemies at any range.
+However, you need a good setup and a lot of height to use that height.
+It's comparable to Xiahou Yuan's air special as far as attacking through walls is concerned, with possibly even higher damage potential?
+Not sure about explosion range, though.

+### Average high jump

+His regular air attack doesn't give much height, but is strangely good at getting over the lip of the ledge.

+His air charge attack reacts to existing vertical momentum well, giving a decent extra height.

+His air special also looks like it gives height, but not as much as a well-timed air charge attack.
+The two height gain methods are mutually exclusive since air charge attack relies on positive air momentum.

+Highest jump so far: (back against wall) jump -> air special -> regular air attack.
+(Enough to cross 1.5 tiers at Luoyang stairs.)

+### Good infinite jump

+His air special gives some height, although the animation is somewhat slow to spam.
+It seems you also gain a bit of height whenever changing to Gyuki, or is that just an illusion?

+### Average combat setup

+He can use his near-infinitely long-range air special for doing some specialized delayed/long-range damage.

 ## Hanzo Hattori

 • Speed / Efficacy + Vigor